Demystifying the Option Agreement

 The first thing you’ll typically see in your Option Agreement is a reference to what options are subject to the Option Agreement, which are usually described in greater detail in your Grant.
 Your Grant is important for understanding your Option Agreement so we’ll discuss it briefly here.
 You should’ve received a copy shortly after you joined your company and it will include basic information on your options.
 Terms you’ll likely see include:

-”).
+1. Type of Options - options come in 2 flavors - incentive stock options (“ISO’s”) and non-statutory stock options (“NSO’s”).
 If you’re an employee at a startup, you’ll almost certainly receive ISO’s, which offer favorable tax treatment.
-For a further look at the difference between ISOs and NSOs check our Meditation on Understanding Equity Compensation
+For a further look at the difference between ISOs and NSOs check our Meditation on Understanding Equity Compensation.

 2. Date of Grant - this is the day the grant was formally issued to you.

 3. Vesting Commencement Date - this is an important date that signifies when your options begin vesting.
 Vesting means your options become eligible to be exercised into actual company shares.

 4. Expiration Date - this is the latest that you can exercise your options, typically 10 years after the Vesting Commencement Date.
 If you leave your company, you will usually have a shorter period (usually 30 to 60 days) to exercise, depending on the particular circumstances by which you left.

 5. Vesting Schedule - this schedule determines when the options become yours to exercise.
 Until you vest, you haven’t earned them yet..
 The most common vesting schedule is 4 years with a 1 year cliff, which means that 1/4th of your options will vest after 1 year, and the remaining will vest at a rate of 1/48th per month over the next 3 years.